MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

    Shared Interface Call Mechanism

-The Shared Interface mechanism is based on automatic proxy objects created by the underlying MicroEJ Core Engine.
+The Shared Interface mechanism is based on automatic proxy objects created by the Core Engine.
 This offers a reliable way for users to handle broken links in case the provider application has been stopped or uninstalled.